-Mitigation Measures Implementation, Monitoring, and Reporting Action Reporting Action Responsibility Monitoring Schedule Retain copies of design and contractor specifications in project files.
-PWD shall develop Operations Manuals for program facilities that include protocols for operating equipment during off-peak periods for energy demand whenever possible. ntractor Manuals for protocols for -peak periods for sible.
+Mitigation Measures Implementation, Monitoring, and Reporting Action Responsibility Monitoring Schedule Retain copies of design and contractor specifications in project files.
+PWD shall develop Operations Manuals for program facilities that include protocols for operating equipment during off-peak periods for energy demand whenever possible.
 AQ-3: PWD shall promote and encourage the use of recycled water to offset imported water requirements.
-PWD shall participate in regional planning efforts to promote and develop recycled water supplies in the Antelope Valley Groundwater Basin. al planning efforts ed water supplies vater Basin.
-DWD Ongoing Biological Resources BIO-1a: Prior to ground disturbing activities for individual projects, a habitat assessment shall be conducted by a qualified biologist to determine the Include mitigation measure in construction contractor specifications. construction PWD; Construction Before Construction potential for special-status wildlife species to occur within affected areas.
-If the habitat assessment determines that a special-status species has the potential to be present within a minimum of 500 feat of the conservative species of features Prior to construction, PWD or the construction contractor shall retain a qualified biologist to he construction ed biologist to Contractor be present within a minimum of 500 reet of the construction zone, a focused survey shall be conducted by a qualified biologist prior to the project implementation to domains a managing at biologist prior to the project conduct a habitat assessment to determine the potential for special-status wildlife species in the to determine the life species in the arrected areas and to conduct a rocused survey in the habitat assessment determines that a a tocused survey if ines that a special-status species has the potential to be present within the project area. potential to be Retain copies of the survey(s) in the project file. n the project file.
-BIO-1b: If a special-status wildlife species is determined present within the limits of construction activities, a qualified biologist shall conduct pre- Include mitigation measure in construction contractor specifications. onstruction PWD; Construction Before Construction construction surveys of proposed work zones and the 500-foot buffer around each area within 14 days prior to croined disturbing activities.
-Any potential Prior to construction, PWD or the construction contractor shall retain a guidified biologies to ne construction Contractor habitat capabile of supporting a special-statistical differences, such as burrows, shall be flaqued for supporting a special-statis wildlife species, such as burrows, contractor shart retain a quantified photograph to conduct a pre-construction survey in accordance with RIO-14 vey in accordance any, shall also be identified and flagged as necessary.
-The results of these pre- Retain copies of the survey(s) in the project file. n the project file.
-CONSULACION SULVEYS SHAIL DE SUDMINUED LO CUTO AND USEVANO TOT UNER LEVIEW.
-Submit the pre-construction surveys to CDFG and USFWS for review if applicable. rveys to CDFG able.
-BIO-1c: If the habitat assessment concludes that there is potential for listed wildlife species to occur and the area of potential presence cannot be avoided.
-Include mitigation measure in construction contractor specifications. onstruction PWD; Construction Before Construction appropriate protocol-level surveys shall be conducted by a qualified biologist under a Memorandum of Understanding by the appropriate requisiting agency If the habitat assessment determines the notantial for listed wildlife spacing to occur in the mines the Contractor (USFWS or CDFG) to determine presence or absence.
-If a listed species is area, PWD or the construction contractor shall contractor shall determined to have the potential to be present in or adjacent to the area of disturbance, an avoidance plan shall be prepared by a qualified biologist and retain a qualified biologist to determine presence or absence in accordance with BIO-1c. termine presence BIO-1c. approved by the USFWS and/or the CDFG prior to any ground disturbing Retain copies of the survey(s) in the project file. n the project file.
-If presence of a listed species is confirmed, the analysis about species and the analysis s confirmed, the
+PWD shall participate in regional planning efforts to promote and develop recycled water supplies in the Antelope Valley Groundwater Basin.
+PWD Ongoing Biological Resources BIO-1a: Prior to ground disturbing activities for individual projects, a habitat assessment shall be conducted by a qualified biologist to determine the potential for special-status wildlife species to occur within affected areas.
+If the habitat assessment determines that a special-status species has the potential to be present within a minimum of 500 feet of the construction zone, a focused survey shall be conducted by a qualified biologist prior to the project implementation to determine presence or absence.
+Include mitigation measure in construction contractor specifications.
+Prior to construction, PWD or the construction contractor shall retain a qualified biologist to conduct a habitat assessment to determine the potential for special-status wildlife species in the affected areas and to conduct a focused survey if the habitat assessment determines that a special-status species has the potential to be present within the project area.
+Retain copies of the survey(s) in the project file.
+PWD; Construction Contractor Before Construction BIO-1b: If a special-status wildlife species is determined present within the limits of construction activities, a qualified biologist shall conduct pre- construction surveys of proposed work zones and the 500-foot buffer around each area within 14 days prior to ground disturbing activities.
+Any potential habitat capable of supporting a special-status wildlife species, such as burrows, shall be flagged for avoidance, as necessary; any additional habitat features, if any, shall also be identified and flagged as necessary.
+The results of these pre- construction surveys shall be submitted to CDFG and USFWS for their review.
+Include mitigation measure in construction contractor specifications.
+Prior to construction, PWD or the construction contractor shall retain a qualified biologist to conduct a pre-construction survey in accordance with BIO-1b.
+Retain copies of the survey(s) in the project file.
+Submit the pre-construction surveys to CDFG and USFWS for review if applicable.
+PWD; Construction Contractor Before Construction BIO-1c: If the habitat assessment concludes that there is potential for listed wildlife species to occur and the area of potential presence cannot be avoided, appropriate protocol-level surveys shall be conducted by a qualified biologist under a Memorandum of Understanding by the appropriate regulating agency (USFWS or CDFG) to determine presence or absence.
+If a listed species is determined to have the potential to be present in or adjacent to the area of disturbance, an avoidance plan shall be prepared by a qualified biologist and approved by the USFWS and/or the CDFG prior to any ground disturbing activities.
+Include mitigation measure in construction contractor specifications.
+If the habitat assessment determines the potential for listed wildlife species to occur in the area, PWD or the construction contractor shall retain a qualified biologist to determine presence or absence in accordance with BIO-1c.
+Retain copies of the survey(s) in the project file.
+If presence of a listed species is confirmed, the qualified biologist shall prepare the avoidance PWD; Construction Contractor Before Construction